 The Monkees' 1967 summer tour occurred at the height of Monkeemania, visiting 28 different cities in the United States and England throughout July and August.
 Before the tour officially kicked off, the band played a triumphant show in front of a hometown crowd on June 9 in Hollywood, California at the Hollywood Bowl, in front of an audience of over 17,000.
 Just five days earlier, The Monkees had attended the 19th Primetime Emmy Awards where the group's television series took home two awards, including 'Outstanding Comedy Series.'
 Throughout the tour, The Monkees' third album, Headquarters, was at #2 on the charts behind The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
 The Monkees also traveled to England where they played five shows at Wembley's Empire Pool, and were later joined by The Jimi Hendrix Experience, who opened up several concerts in the United States.
-The instrumental lineup was similar to the regional tour completed throughout late 1966/early 1967 with Micky on drums and tympani, Mike on lead guitar, Peter on bass, keyboards and banjo, and Davy playing tambourine and maracas.
+The instrumental lineup was similar to the regional tour completed throughout late 1966/early 1967 with Micky on drums and tympani, Mike on lead guitar, Peter on bass, keyboards, and banjo, and Davy playing tambourine and maracas.
 Davy would also occasionally play bass when Peter moved to keyboards and he would relieve Micky on drums during "Randy Scouse Git" and towards the end of “Mary, Mary.”

 The 1967 summer concerts, which generally lasted around 65 minutes, included a psychedelic light show, one of the first concert tours to feature such techniques.
-Images of The Monkees performing and other footage, like civil rights marches in Montgomery, Alabama, were projected on large screens behind the band.
+Images of The Monkees along with other footage, like civil rights marches in Montgomery, Alabama, were projected on a large screen behind the band.
 The last three North American dates (Seattle, Washington on 8/25/67; Portland, Oregon on 8/26/67; and Spokane, Washington on 8/27/67) were recorded with the intent of releasing a live album.
 That album did not see the light of day until it was finally released as Live 1967 in 1987.
 The August 12 performance at the Municipal Auditorium in Mobile, Alabama is a widely circulated bootleg recording.
 Summer 1967: The Complete U.S. Concert Recordingsfeatures four complete concerts from this tour, and was previously available as a limited edition release from Rhino Handmade in 2001.

 British press conference

 After the performance at the Hollywood Bowl on June 9, The Monkees spent their time in the studio recording songs for their next album.
 On June 23, the band departed Los Angeles for Paris, France.
 Over the next several days in the French capital, The Monkees filmed what would become the second season episode "Monkees in Paris."
-Leaving Paris for London on June 28, the band held their first 'group' press conference before the shows at Wembley.
+Leaving Paris for London on June 28, the band held their first 'group' press conferencebefore the shows at Wembley.
 Five concerts were played there between June 30 and July 2 in front of audiences of 10,000 at each show.
 British star Lulu opened the Wembley performances and Epifocal Phringe (Dusty Springfield's regular backing band, originally dubbed The Echoes) supplied backup during the solo performances.
 The setlist for the British shows varied slightly from what would be performed in the United States, with "I'm A Believer" opening the concerts, followed by "Last Train to Clarksville."
 "Sunny Girlfriend" was only played at the July 2 Wembley show, and "Forget That Girl" wasn't played at all.
 During the Wembley shows, The Monkees showed their support for both Mick Jagger and Keith Richards, members of The Rolling Stones who had just received stiff penalties on recent drug charges.
 Jagger's image appeared on the video screen during "I Wanna Be Free" while both Micky and Michael wore black armbands in sympathy.
 (Rolling Stone Brian Jones had visited with The Monkees during their stay in Britain.)
 Before leaving London, a party organized by Beatles manager Brian Epstein was held in honor of The Monkees.
 In attendance were such music luminaries like Paul McCartney, John Lennon, George Harrison, The Who, and Eric Clapton.
 The Monkees returned to the United States on July 6 to formally begin their summer tour of the United States.